 - Snacks are a must!
 My toddler especially loves her food and can get quite cranky if there’s nothing for her to nibble on.
 Oaty bars, fruit purees and raisins are a few examples (I try to avoid “added-sugar”); we also bring ready-made toddler milk for when we travel at night.
 She obviously does not eat them all but it’s good to have a few choices.

 - Crayons, drawing pads, books and stickers have come in quite handy too.
 I bought these tiny travel stationery from Dealz, my impulse buying finally paid off.
+You can also find these at PoundLand or other cheaper shops.

 - A backpack or a Trunki to stuff all the snacks, stationery and cuddly toy for the trip; it also gives the little one a sense of ownership “it’s mine mummy, not yours” she says so hilarious.
 We would get her a Trunki once we stop taking the stroller on our travels, can’t imagine lugging both in and about an airport.
 In case you were wondering what a Trunki is, it’s a hard-case bag with wheels created for kids to even ride on!